Robo3D/User-Manuals/docs/source/maintenance/index.rst

 3-in-1 Oil
    - The x and y brackets have a smooth bushing inside of them, and need to be lubricated once every 2-4 months.
 Wipe down the build up that these bearing produce on the rods over time with a cleaning agent.
 The bearings can be greased with a few drops of 3-in-1 oil, or sewing machine oil to lubricate sufficiently.

-Tightening the pulleys

-Cleaning the nozzle (cold pulls)

 Cleaning the print bed surface
 -----